deanwampler/command-line-arguments/README.markdown

  Each option is defined using a [com.concurrentthought.cla.Opt](src/main/scala/com/concurrentthought/cla/Opt.scala) value.
 In this case, there are helper methods in the `Opt` companion object for constructing options where the values are strings or numbers.
 The `string` and `int` helpers are used here for `String` and `Int` arguments, respectively).

-The arguments to each of these helpers (and also for `Opt[V].apply()` that they invoke) is the option name, used to retrieve the value later, a `Seq` of flags for command line invocation, an optional default value if the command-line argument isn't used, and a help string for the option.
+The arguments to each of these helpers (and also for `Opt[V].apply()` that they invoke) is the option name, used to retrieve the value later, a `Seq` of flags for command line invocation, an optional default value if the command-line argument isn't used (defaults to `None`), a help string (defaults to ""), and a boolean flag indicating whether or not the "option" is required (defaults to `false`, which is sort of the opposite behavior of the string DSL discussed previously).

 There are also two helpers for command-line arguments that are strings that contain sequences of elements.
 We use one of them here, `seqString`, for a classpath-style argument, where the elements will be split into a `Seq[String]`, using `:` and `;` as delimiters; the first argument is a regular expression for the delimiter.
 If you want to support a path-like option, e.g., a `CLASSPATH`, there is another, even more specific helper, `Opt.path`, that handles the platform-specific value for the path-element separator.